-Keillat Limmud and Tamid Registration for the 2018-2019 year is now open.
+Keillat Limmud and Tamid Registration for the 2019-2020 school year is now open.
 Please click here to register!

 Kehilat Limmud is designed to engage students in a learning experience that challenges critical thinking through total engagement.
 Students learn through the arts, experientially, using cooperative learning, project-based methodology, and inquisitive learning methods.
 Our program is based on the belief that students learn best in a synagogue community environment when they work together and both teach and learn from one another.
 We have eliminated standard classroom teaching in favor of group learning that depends more upon a variety of learning materials and methodology than a total textbook emphasis.
 Teachers have been trained to create a classroom environment that embraces a social-emotional learning atmosphere.